Regularly Taking This Popular Supplement Could Increase Your Risk of Dementia

 What are the risks of taking calcium supplements?

 A 2016 study published in Neurology wanted to see whether calcium supplements heightened the risk of dementia in older women after a five year follow up period.
 Research was conducted in Gothenburg, Sweden and included 700 women (70 to 92 years old) who were diagnosed with cerebrovascular disease.
-This disease is linked to other conditions such as stroke and aneurysms that occur when there’s issues affecting blood flow and blood vessels in the brain.
+This disease is linked to other conditions such as stroke and aneurysms that occur when there are issues affecting blood flow and blood vessels in the brain.

 After the 2005 to 2006 follow up period, women who took the calcium supplements were at a higher risk for dementia.
-Whereas, those who didn’t take the supplements did not have an increased chance of dementia.
+Those who didn’t take the supplements did not have an increased chance of dementia.
 One explanation offered by researchers is that those with a history of stroke tend to have compromised blood vessels.
 This might lead to a negative effect when taking these supplements as it can cause heightened calcium levels in the body and alter the blood flow to your brain (a factor of vascular dementia).

 How much calcium do I need daily?